 - With hand or stand mixer on low speed, slowly add the beaten eggs in 3 or 4 batches with 30 seconds between each.
 Pour in very slowly and observe the texture of the dough.
 At first it won't look like it's coming together, but will eventually become thick and glossy.
 Stop when you have a thick and pipeable texture.
 You may have a bit of beaten egg left over.

 - Preheat oven to 400 degrees F. Line two baking sheet with parchment and lightly brush each sheet with water.

-- Fill your piping bag or Ziploc bag with the choux pastry dough.
-Pipe 2-inch domes about 3 inches apart.
-If you're worried about size consistency, you can draw the circles ahead of time on the parchment paper and fill in while piping.
-Moisten your finger with water and smooth down the points of the domes.
+- Fill your piping bag with 1/2 in. tip or Ziploc bag with the choux pastry dough.
+Pipe 3 in. strips about 3 inches apart.
+Moisten your finger with water and smooth down any points.

 - Bake for 20 minutes and then, making sure not to open the oven door, reduce oven temperature to 350 degrees F and bake for 10-15 more minutes until golden brown.
 Remove from oven and transfer to a cooling rack.
 Cool completely before filling.

-- Fill a piping bag or Ziplog bag with filling of your choice.
+- Fill a piping bag or Ziplog bag with the chestnut chocolate cream

 - Place the tip of the piping bag inside of the hole and slowly apply pressure to the bag.
 Stop filling when you feel the pastry grow heavy and full.